cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 ## Executive Summary

-* Developers **want AI** to capture, consolidate, and synthesize requirements from many sources, keep details from being lost, and support iterative clarification.
+* Developers want AI to capture, consolidate, and synthesize requirements from many sources, keep details from being lost, and support iterative clarification.
-* Developers **don't want AI** to originate requirements or make unilateral decisions; **human-AI hybrid** workflows are preferred.
+* Developers don't want AI to originate requirements or make unilateral decisions; human-AI hybrid workflows are preferred.
-* Tools must provide **context-aware design exploration** (NFRs, dependencies, reuse) and generate **artifacts** (stories/tasks/docs) from vetted requirements.
+* Tools must provide context-aware design exploration (NFRs, dependencies, reuse) and generate artifacts (stories/tasks/docs) from vetted requirements.
-* **Validation and gap detection** are critical: AI should check completeness, correctness, and missing security/use cases.
+* Validation and gap detection are critical: AI should check completeness, correctness, and missing security/use cases.
-* **Trust hinges on transparency**: show evidence, highlight uncertainty, align to org conventions, and respect sensitive data constraints.
+* Trust hinges on transparency show evidence, highlight uncertainty, align to org conventions, and respect sensitive data constraints.
-* **Design for assistive autonomy**: accelerate decisions without replacing human judgment; make it easy to confirm, override, and trace AI outputs.
+* Design for assistive autonomy accelerate decisions without replacing human judgment; make it easy to confirm, override, and trace AI outputs.